cms-sw/cms-sw.github.io/cms_coding_rules.md

 19. When a derived class function overrides a virtual function, always mark it with `override` or `final`.
 20. Pass by value arguments which are not to be modiﬁed and are built-in types or small objects; otherwise pass arguments of class types by reference or, if necessary, by pointer.
 21. Properly use rvalue references for temporary objects that will be moved.
-22. The argument to a copy constructor and to an assignment operator must be a `const` reference, while the argument for a move constructor or move assignment operator must be an rvalue reference.
+22. The argument to a copy constructor and to an assignment operator must be a `const` reference, while the argument for a move constructor or move assignment operator must be an rvalue reference. (*)
 23. Do not let `const` member functions change the state of the object.
 24. A function must never return or in any way give access to references or pointers to local variables (stack variables) outside the scope in which they are declared.
 25. Each class may have only one each of public, protected, and private sections, which must be declared in that order. (*)
 26. Keep the ordering of methods in the header ﬁle and in the source ﬁle identical.
-27. Provide argument names in method declarations in header ﬁle to indicate usage.
+27. Provide meaningful argument names in method declarations in the header ﬁle to indicate usage, unless the type fully describes the usage.
 28. Try to avoid excessively long lines of code that impair readability.
 29. Data members of a class must not be redeﬁned in derived classes since doing so hides the original data member and could create confusion between the original and redefined data members.